How my direct-response campaign made so many sales that it upset a lot of people and had to be closed down...fast!

 What You Will Learn

 Now that we live in a world where Apple Stores are present in just about every major city, it’s hard to imagine a time without them.
-But before 2001, all Apple’s sales were made via Apple dealers.
+But back in the day, all Apple’s sales were made via Apple dealers.

 That was true in the UK, as everywhere else - except for one brief period when Apple experimented with a direct response campaign.
 The project was a huge success.
 In fact, it was such a success that it caused a lawsuit and had to be closed down double quick.
 Here’s the strange story of how that happened…